Supreme Court blocks student loan forgiveness in blow to Biden. Here's what to know about the ruling.

 "We hold today that the act allows the secretary to 'waive or modify' existing statutory or regulatory provisions applicable to financial assistance programs under the Education Act, not to rewrite that statute from the ground up," Roberts wrote.

-The court invoked the so-called "major questions" doctrine in part of its ruling, a legal theory that holds there must be clear congressional authorization if an agency wants to decide an issue of "vast economic or political significance."
+The court invoked the so-called "major questions" doctrine in part of its ruling, a legal theory that holds there must be clear congressional authorization for an executive branch agency to decide an issue of "vast economic or political significance."

 The "economic and political significance" of the loan forgiveness plan, Roberts wrote, "is staggering by any measure."